mmfclarke/mern-exercise-tracker/README.md

 - Form validation and error handling

 ## Live Demo
-Try out the app: [MERN Exercise Tracker](https://mern-exercise-api-6b13.onrender.com)
+Try out the app: [MERN Exercise Tracker](https://mmfclarke-mern-exercise-tracker.netlify.app/)
-> This app is deployed on [Render](https://render.com).
-Note that it may take a few seconds to wake up if inactive.
+> The frontend is deployed on [Netlify](https://app.netlify.com/), and it communicates with the backend Rest API hosted on [Render](https://render.com).
+Note the backend may take a few seconds to wake up if inactive.

 ## Tech Stack